-There’s really no debate here; student debates are one of the best ways to encourage critical thinking, engage students and put learning in the hands of the learners.
+There’s no debate here; student debates are one of the best ways to encourage critical thinking, engage students and put learning in the hands of the learners.

-Here, we take a dive into the world of classroom debating.
+Here, we dive into the world of classroom debating.
 We look at the benefits and various types of student debates, as well as topics, a great example and, crucially, how to set up your own fruitful, meaningful class debate in 6 simple steps.

 Why Student Debates Need More Love